Threadworms (pinworms) are tiny worms in your poo. They're common in children and spread easily. You can treat them without seeing a GP.

 There are things you can do to stop becoming infected again.

-- wash sleepwear, sheets, towels and soft toys (at normal temperature)
+wash sleepwear, sheets, towels and soft toys (at a hot temperature)

 How threadworms spread

 Threadworms spread when their eggs are swallowed.
-They lay eggs around your anus, which make it itchy.
+They lay eggs around your bottom (anus), which make it itchy.
 The eggs get stuck on your fingers when you scratch.
 They can then pass on to anything you touch, including:

 - kitchen or bathroom surfaces

-Children can get worms again after they've been treated for them if they get the eggs in their mouth.
+Children can get threadworms again after they've been treated for them if they get the eggs in their mouth.
 This is why it's important to encourage children to wash their hands regularly.